flotob/curia/docs/current-db-schema.md

 CREATE INDEX ai_usage_logs_community_id_created_at_index ON public.ai_usage_logs USING btree (community_id, created_at);

+DROP TABLE IF EXISTS "authentication_sessions";
+CREATE TABLE "public"."authentication_sessions" (
+    "id" uuid DEFAULT gen_random_uuid() NOT NULL,
+    "user_id" text NOT NULL,
+    "session_token" text NOT NULL,
+    "identity_type" character varying(20) NOT NULL,
+    "wallet_address" text,
+    "signed_message" text NOT NULL,
+    "signature" text NOT NULL,
+    "created_at" timestamptz DEFAULT CURRENT_TIMESTAMP NOT NULL,
+    "expires_at" timestamptz NOT NULL,
+    "last_accessed_at" timestamptz DEFAULT CURRENT_TIMESTAMP NOT NULL,
+    "is_active" boolean DEFAULT true NOT NULL,
+    CONSTRAINT "authentication_sessions_pkey" PRIMARY KEY ("id"),
+    CONSTRAINT "check_session_identity_type" CHECK ((identity_type)::text = ANY ((ARRAY['ens'::character varying, 'universal_profile'::character varying, 'anonymous'::character varying])::text[]))
+) WITH (oids = false);

+COMMENT ON COLUMN "public"."authentication_sessions"."user_id" IS 'User this session belongs to';

+COMMENT ON COLUMN "public"."authentication_sessions"."session_token" IS 'Unique session token for client authentication';

+COMMENT ON COLUMN "public"."authentication_sessions"."identity_type" IS 'Type of identity used for this session (ens, universal_profile, etc.)';

+COMMENT ON COLUMN "public"."authentication_sessions"."wallet_address" IS 'Wallet address used to create this session';

+COMMENT ON COLUMN "public"."authentication_sessions"."signed_message" IS 'Original message that was signed to create this session';

+COMMENT ON COLUMN "public"."authentication_sessions"."signature" IS 'Cryptographic signature proving wallet control';

+COMMENT ON COLUMN "public"."authentication_sessions"."created_at" IS 'When the session was created';

+COMMENT ON COLUMN "public"."authentication_sessions"."expires_at" IS 'When the session expires (30-day sessions)';

+COMMENT ON COLUMN "public"."authentication_sessions"."last_accessed_at" IS 'Last time this session was used';

+COMMENT ON COLUMN "public"."authentication_sessions"."is_active" IS 'Whether the session is currently active';

+CREATE UNIQUE INDEX authentication_sessions_session_token_key ON public.authentication_sessions USING btree (session_token);

+CREATE INDEX idx_auth_sessions_token ON public.authentication_sessions USING btree (session_token);

+CREATE INDEX idx_auth_sessions_user_active ON public.authentication_sessions USING btree (user_id, is_active);

+CREATE INDEX idx_auth_sessions_expires ON public.authentication_sessions USING btree (expires_at);

+CREATE INDEX idx_auth_sessions_wallet ON public.authentication_sessions USING btree (wallet_address) WHERE (wallet_address IS NOT NULL);

+CREATE INDEX idx_auth_sessions_user_created ON public.authentication_sessions USING btree (user_id, created_at);

 DROP TABLE IF EXISTS "boards";
 DROP SEQUENCE IF EXISTS boards_id_seq;
 CREATE SEQUENCE boards_id_seq INCREMENT 1 MINVALUE 1 MAXVALUE 2147483647 CACHE 1;